Australian Open: Navratilova blasts Peng Shuai T-shirt ban

 Retired tennis star Martina Navratilova has blasted a decision by Australian Open organisers to ban T-shirts supporting Chinese player Peng Shuai.

-Security staff had on Friday asked a spectator at a match to remove a T-shirt saying "Where is Peng Shuai?".
+Security staff had on Friday asked spectators trying to enter the grounds to remove T-shirts saying "Where is Peng Shuai?".

 Ms Peng disappeared for weeks after accusing a top Chinese official of sexual misconduct in November.

-She has since re-appeared, but many remain concerned about her wellbeing and freedom in China.
+She has since re-appeared, but many remain concerned about her wellbeing.

 Tennis Australia, the organising body behind the Australian Open, said Peng Shuai's safety remained their "primary concern", but defended their decision to confiscate the T-shirt and banner in a statement.